-Large software development projects, where several activities and components need to be estimated independently, are the ones that most frequently employ bottom-up estimating.
-Other project categories, including building projects or significant industrial activities, can also adopt this strategy.
+Large software development projects, where multiple activities and components must be estimated independently, are most likely to use bottom-up estimation.
+Other project categories, such as construction projects or large industrial activities, may also use this strategy.

-Three-point estimation is a project management method for estimating the duration, cost, and resources needed to complete a project.
-An optimistic estimate, a pessimistic estimate, and a most likely estimate are all created using this process based on the idea of ‘triangulation’.
+Three-point estimating is a project management method for estimating the time, cost, and resources needed to complete a project.
+This process uses the idea of “triangulation” to create an optimistic estimate, a pessimistic estimate, and a most likely estimate.
 The expected value of the project is then calculated from these estimates.

 Pros & Cons of Three-point Estimation

 - Pros: Compared to most estimating procedures, which tend to concentrate just on one point throughout the computation process, the method is more complete.
 It is risk-oriented and aids managers in reducing the risk of budget and schedule overruns brought on by unanticipated circumstances.